 D. Describe your community-sponsored annual bird festival.
 This must be a multi-day event or a truly exceptional one-day event.

 Thanks to collaboration and a partnership with The Ridges Sanctuary, the town’s International Migratory Bird Day is celebrated in conjunction with The Ridges Sanctuary’s annual Door County Festival of Nature in a three-day event that includes birding trips, wildflower hikes, canoe outings, geology tours, family friendly workshops and more.
+In 2020, it will be held May 22-24.
 Locally, press releases for these events are sent to the Peninsula Pulse newspaper as well as The Lodge 109.7 FM with resultant mentions.
 Mention has also been made in the Baileys Harbor weekly article in the Door County Advocate newspaper and on The Ridges Sanctuary and Baileys Harbor Community Association web sites.

 International Migratory Bird Day (IMBD)